alaineman/PowerGrid/README.md

 Current functionality
 ---------------------
-None at the moment, actually.
+- The Bot can find paths between two points.

 First upcoming functionality
 ----------------------------
-The Bot is able to find paths using data from the RSBot environment.
+The Bot is able to follow the path he computed.

 Long-term planning